sncsenpai/ServiceNowSnippets/url-nav/page_installed_apps.md

-/$allappsmgmt.do?sysparm_filter=Obtained=installed
+`/$allappsmgmt.do?sysparm_filter=Obtained=installed`

-Pre-filtered list to show all installed apps and plugins
+Pre-filtered list to show all installed apps and plugins in your instance